 Not Too Traditional

 Many people are just way too busy with their jobs or daily life to have time to devote to properly planning a wedding.
 Between running out and shopping to booking all the venues and vendors, the job of planning a wedding is not for the faint of heart.
 By choosing a destination wedding, you can make things a whole lot easier on yourself.
-Most venues that are in desirable location offer package deals that are essentially “turnkey”, so all you have to do is book it and show up and the rest of the details are handled for you.
+Most venues that are in desirable location offer package deals that are essentially “turnkey”.
+So, all you have to do is book it and show up and the rest of the details are handled for you.

 Okay, depending on where you’re going, a destination wedding may or may not cost less than having a traditional wedding.
 However, most people who will be attending your destination wedding will likely be expecting to cover the majority of their own costs.
-Also, since not everyone can take off work or afford the traveling expenses, destination weddings tend to be much smaller and more intimate.
-This means that you will need to supply less food at your reception and less alcohol at the open bar, which in the end is sure to save you a tremendous amount of money.
-Additionally, since most destination wedding venues come as part of a prearranged package deal, they will have all the flowers, decorations, and other things all setup for you so you won’t have to spend any additional money out of pocket for the little things that add up quickly.
+Also, not everyone can take off work or afford the traveling expenses.
+So, destination weddings tend to be much smaller and more intimate.
+This means that you will need to supply less food at your reception and less alcohol at the open bar; which in the end is sure to save you a tremendous amount of money.
+In fact, you can even opt to have a banquet-style reception to maximize your savings even more!